FederatedAI/KubeFATE/docs/Introduction_to_Backend_Architecture.md

 backend=eggroll
 ```

-Modify the `parties.conf` configuration when using Kubernetes:
+Modify the `cluster.yaml` configuration when using Kubernetes:

 ```yaml
 backend: eggroll